remp2020/pythia-tools/churn_prediction/README.md

-# Pythia Conversion Prediction
+# Pythia Churn Prediction

-Script generating conversion prediction models based on data aggregated by `cmd/aggregate`, data stored in Beam's MySQL databaze and data provided by CRM MySQL database.
+Script generating conversion prediction models based on data aggregated by `cmd/aggregate`, data stored in Beam's MySQL database and data provided by CRM MySQL database.

 Once the prediction models are generated, script is writing list of users to PostgreSQL database with the probability of their conversion.
 This list is a requirement for `cmd/pythia_segments` API which can be integrated into REMP Campaign and REMP Beam to target users.